Shashi-Tej-Reddy-Singa-Reddy/majorP/README.md

 Histogram Matching: Matching color histograms of different images.
 GAN-based Augmentation: Using Generative Adversarial Networks (GANs) to generate new images.
 Style Transfer: Applying artistic or domain-specific styles to images

+explain all the transformations in detail with an example wit hnumbers and its formulas and give real time examples for data augumentations and what data uses these augmentatoins and many more all details